 The Portuguese communications law provides for specific consumer protection rules (applied over and above general consumer protection law), in line with the European Framework for Electronic Communications (Directive 2002/22/EC, as amended by Directive 2009/136/EC).
-Portugal is also in the process of implementing the review to the European Framework of 2009, which includes new consumer rights provisions.
+Portugal has also implemented the review to the European Framework of 2009, which includes new consumer rights provisions.